How Elites Use the Term Misinformation as a Form of Censorship

 Age Restricted Content = Censorship?

 Don’t let the child-like graphics of this video fool you.
-This is one of the most precise and most accurate explanations of the Vietnam War published anywhere.
+This is one of the most precise and accurate explanations of the Vietnam War published anywhere.
 Unfortunately, YouTube does not allow the video embedded in this article, as can be done with most videos.

 More Censorship From YouTube & Google?